wxy/SilentFeed/README.md

 - **🤖 AI-Powered Recommendations** - Understands your interests from browsing behavior, powered by AI-generated interest summaries
 - **🔍 Auto RSS Discovery** - Finds RSS feeds from websites you visit
+- **📚 Read Later** - Save recommendations to Chrome's native reading list with one click
 - **🎨 Clean Interface** - Minimal design for distraction-free reading
 - **🔒 Privacy First** - All data stays local, you control your API keys
 - **⚡ Smart Engine Assignment** - Optimize cost by assigning different AI engines for different tasks (reduce costs by up to 95%)